localgovdrupal/docs/docs/src/devs/getting-started/working-with-ddev.md

 Your brand new LocalGov Drupal site is now up and running locally with DDEV.
 From here, you can explore all the unique features that come with LGD out of the box and start building your new Council website!

-_Optional: You can delete the .lando.dist.yml file in the project’s root, as it is redundant when using DDEV instead of Lando._